-Biodiversity in the forest
+Biodiversity in Swedish forests

 -

-”The variability among living organisms from all sources including, inter alia, terrestrial, marine and other aquatic ecosystems and the ecological complexes of which they are a part; this includes diversity within species, between species and of ecosystems.”
-Biodiversity is not only about the number of species, but also the variation within species and between different environments.Biodiversity is the product of millions of years of evolution and adaptation to changing environments, an adaptation that is continuously ongoing.
-Maintaining diversity is a prerequisite for nature to continue delivering the ecosystem services we humans need.
+The Convention on Biological Diversity defines biodiversity as: ”The variability among living organisms from all sources including, inter alia, terrestrial, marine and other aquatic ecosystems and the ecological complexes of which they are a part; this includes diversity within species, between species and of ecosystems.”

 -